anumehashukla/wayfaringuniverse/_posts/UnitedStates/2024-02-27-bay-area-moderate-hikes.md

 <mark>Location:</mark> <i>[Golden Gate National Recreation Area](https://www.nps.gov/goga/index.htm)</i><br>
 <br>
 3. [Almaden Quicksilver McAbee Mine Trail New Almaden Trail ](https://www.alltrails.com/trail/us/california/almaden-quicksilver-mcabee-mine-trail-new-almaden-trail) *- 13.5 miles, Elev Gain 2300 ft*
-<br>The trail route has undergone changes since our hike in 2020.
-When we did it, the trail measured around 9.8 miles with an elevation gain of 1700 feet.
+<br>The trail route has undergone changes since I hiked in 2020.
+When I did it, the trail measured around 9.8 miles with an elevation gain of 1700 feet.
 The trailhead used to be located at the end of McAbee Rd, and some people still follow the old route (if you want to check out the old route, visit the activities section on AllTrails and search for activities dated before 2021).
 However, there is now a new trailhead that has a restroom and a parking lot, which is a welcome improvement.
-During our hike, parking was limited, requiring us to park off the street, and there were no restroom facilities available.<br>
+During my hike, parking was limited, requiring us to park off the street, and there were no restroom facilities available.<br>
 Regardless of the route you choose, it's advisable to avoid weekends due to the heavy trail traffic.
-We opted for a weekday hike, and it turned out to be perfect in terms of crowd levels.
+I opted for a weekday hike, and it turned out to be perfect in terms of crowd levels.
 Additionally, I recommend selecting an overcast day for the hike, as the sun can be quite intense on a long hike like this.
 It's best to steer clear of hot summer days.
-While on the trail, we enjoyed nice views and got a good workout.
+While on the trail, I enjoyed nice views and got a good workout.
 It's worth noting that there was a mountain lion warning at the trailhead, so it's essential to remain vigilant. <br><br>
 <mark>Parking:</mark> Available<br>
 <mark>Restrooms:</mark> Available<br>
 <mark>Difficulty/Condition:</mark> Moderate, Partly shaded, Avoid weekends and go on an overcast day<br>
 <mark>Location:</mark> *[Almaden Quicksilver County Park](https://parks.sccgov.org/santa-clara-county-parks/almaden-quicksilver-county-park)*<br>
 <br>
 4. [Old Springs, Miwok, Wolf Ridge, Coastal and Tennessee Valley Loop ](https://www.alltrails.com/trail/us/california/old-springs-miwok-wolf-ridge-coastal-and-tennessee-valley-loop)*- 4.9 miles, Elev Gain 920 ft*
 <br>The trail presents awe-inspiring vistas that encompass San Francisco, Rodeo Beach, Tennessee Valley, the vast ocean, and the surrounding landscape.
 It has several steep but not too bad.
 It also has an intriguing point of interest: the abandoned Nike missile site.
 Sharing the same trailhead as the Tennessee Valley trail, this route sees less foot traffic on weekdays, although the parking lot can still fill up.
 It appears that most visitors are drawn to Tennessee Beach and other hikes originating from this trailhead.
-However, during our hike, we encountered only a few fellow hikers, providing a more secluded experience.
+However, during my hike, I encountered only a few fellow hikers, providing a more secluded experience.
 It's important to note that the trail offers no shade, so it's advisable to bring ample water and sunscreen for sun protection.
 For a less crowded weekday hike, this trail comes highly recommended.<br><br>
 <mark>Parking:</mark> Available<br>
 <mark>Restrooms:</mark> Available<br>
 <mark>Difficulty/Condition:</mark> Moderate, No Shade, Do it on a weekday<br>
 <mark>Location:</mark> *[Marin Headlands](https://www.nps.gov/goga/marin-headlands.htm)*<br>
 <br>
 5. [Bootjack Trail Loop ](https://www.alltrails.com/trail/us/california/bootjack-trail-loop?ref=result-card)*- 6.3 miles, Elev Gain 1,151 ft*
-<br>Instead of beginning at the Muir Woods parking lot, we opted to start our hike from the Pantoll Campground.
+<br>Instead of beginning at the Muir Woods parking lot, I opted to start this hike from the Pantoll Campground.
 This alternative route added approximately half a mile and 200 feet of elevation to the trail.
 However, the convenience of starting from Pantoll was unbeatable as it didn't require a Muir Woods Parking Permit for hiking.
-The scenery was absolutely breathtaking, especially because we went on this hike after a bout of rainfall.
+The scenery was absolutely breathtaking, especially because I went on this hike after a bout of rainfall.
 The creeks were brimming with water, forming charming little waterfalls along the way.
 The forest floor was adorned with vibrant ferns and delicate wildflowers, painting a picture-perfect scene of natural beauty.
 A must-do!<br><br>
 <mark>Parking:</mark> Available, Free<br>
 <mark>Restrooms:</mark> Available<br>
 <mark>Difficulty/Condition:</mark> Moderate, Shaded<br>
 <mark>Location:</mark> <i>[Muir Woods](https://www.nps.gov/muwo/index.htm)</i><br>
 <br>
 6. [Seaborg and Mariposa Loop Trail ](https://www.alltrails.com/explore/trail/us/california/seaborg-and-mariposa-loop-trail)*- 7.5 mile, Elev Gain 1500 ft*
 <br>This moderately challenging trail is an excellent choice for anyone seeking an invigorating workout amidst beautiful natural surroundings.
 The trail spans a good distance and offers a mix of inclines that really get your heart pumping and your calves burning, but the rewarding views make every step worthwhile.
-Interestingly, we didn't come across any fellow hikers on the trail except for a few individuals in the parking lot.
-The solitude provided a tranquil and serene experience as if we had the entire trail to ourselves.
-We did it around sunset, and the enchanting pink hues of the sky, complemented by the magnificent backdrop of Mt.
+Interestingly, I didn't come across any fellow hikers on the trail except for a few individuals in the parking lot.
+The solitude provided a tranquil and serene experience as if I had the entire trail to ourselves.
+I did it around sunset, and the enchanting pink hues of the sky, complemented by the magnificent backdrop of Mt.
 Diablo, created a truly remarkable scene.<br><br>
 <mark>Parking:</mark> Available<br>
 <mark>Restrooms:</mark> Available (portable)<br>
 <mark>Difficulty/Condition:</mark> Moderate, Partly shaded, Carry plenty of water<br>
 <mark>Location:</mark> *[Briones Regional Park](https://www.ebparks.org/parks/briones)*<br>
 <br>
 7. [King Canyon Loop Trail ](https://www.alltrails.com/trail/us/california/kings-canyon-loop-trail)*- 7.3 mile, Elev Gain 1000 ft*
 <br>According to AllTrails, the trail measures 6.4 miles; however, my own tracking showed 7.32 miles on AllTrails and 7.1 miles on my watch, suggesting that the actual distance is likely longer than the listed 6.4 miles.
 Surprisingly, despite doing it on a Sunday afternoon, the trail was not crowded.
-The overcast and chilly weather conditions in November might have contributed to the fewer hikers we encountered.
+The overcast and chilly weather conditions in November might have contributed to the fewer hikers I encountered.
 It's a pretty hike, with nice views of the reservoir and the surrounding area.
 It's quite tranquil, likely due to the absence of large crowds.
 However, be cautious of sun exposure if you end up going on a sunny day.<br><br>
 <mark>Parking:</mark> Available, You need a trail Permit to hike; it's $3 per day.
 Trail permit holders can take members of their immediate family and 3 guests.
 Purchase it *[here.](https://www.ebmud.com/recreation/buy-trail-permit)*<br>
 <mark>Restrooms:</mark> Available<br>
 <mark>Difficulty/Condition:</mark> Moderate, Partly shaded<br>